-The historical debt evolution over the years 1996 to 2021 is presented in Figure 9 below.
-During the period 1996-2004, the GGD followed an increasing path subsequently decreasing until 2008, when the Debt to GDP ratio reached a minimum point of 46 percent, due to fiscal consolidation, and the use of available sinking funds.
+The historical debt evolution over the years 1996 to 2022 is presented in Figure 9 below.
+During the period 1996-2004, the GGD followed an increasing path subsequently decreasing until 2008, when the debt to GDP ratio reached 46 percent, which was the lowest level, due to fiscal consolidation, and the use of available sinking funds.
 Since then, fiscal slippage, low to negative growth rates, capital injections into the banking sector and measures under the Memorandum of Understanding and other emergency loans, contributed to a considerable increase to the ratio.
 The state capital support to the domestic financial sector reached EUR 3.8 bn or about 20 percent of the gross public debt at end 2015.

-Despite the sharp increase in the public debt, the strong fiscal outcome and the balanced budget for the period 2014-2016 combined with the strong real GDP growth of 3.2 percent in 2015 and 6.4 percent in 2016, allowed debt to stabilise earlier and at lower levels than originally anticipated.
-The years 2017 and 2018 were also years of strong fiscal outcome with positive real GDP growth of 5.2 percent in each year whilst in 2019 the growth rate decreased to 3.1 percent, albeit above Eurozone levels.
-In 2020, the public debt recorded an increase of 24pp, reaching 115 percent of GDP whereas the real GDP exhibited a reduction of 5.1 percent due to the impact of the pandemic on economic activity.
-The historical evolution of gross general government debt in values and as a percent of GDP for the period 1995-2021 is presented in table 4 in Appendix.
+Despite the sharp increase in the public debt, the strong fiscal outcome and the balanced budget for the period 2014-2016 combined with the strong real GDP growth of 3.4 percent in 2015 and 6.6 percent in 2016, allowed debt to stabilise earlier than expected and also at lower levels than originally anticipated.
+The years 2017 and 2018 were also years of strong fiscal outcome with positive real GDP growth of 5.7 percent and 5.6 percent respectively and in 2019 the growth rate exhibited an additional increase of 5.5 percent.
+In 2020, the public debt recorded an increase of 23.1 pp, reaching 113.5 percent of GDP whereas the real GDP exhibited a reduction of 4.4 percent due to the impact of the pandemic on economic activity.
+During the period 2021-2022, the strong nominal GDP growth improved the fiscal position of the Government translating to a sharp decline in the government debt to GDP ratio below 90 percent.
+The historical evolution of gross general government debt in values and as a percent of GDP for the period 1995-2022 is presented in table 4 in Appendix.

-Figure 9: Trend in the consolidated general government debt in 1996-2021
+Figure 9: Trend in the consolidated general government debt in 1996-2022